mik284/mik284/README.md

 ## I'm a self taught passionate Software Engineer

-- 🌱 I'm currently improving my software development skills through React and Node.js by working on various frontend and backend projects.
+- 🌱 I'm currently enhancing my software engineering proficiency by engaging in diverse frontend and backend projects.
-- 🥅 2023 Goals:
+- 🥅 2024 Goals:
-- Learn new skills
+- Learn new skills and build more.
 - Contribute more to Open Source projects

 ---